EdgeSync replication data

 Edge Subscription information

-Exchange 2007 extends both the Active Directory and ADAM schemas to provide attributes on the ms-Exch-ExchangeServer object to represent the data needed to control the EdgeSync synchronization process.
-These attributes provide the following three functions that are important to the EdgeSync synchronization process:
+Exchange 2013 extends both the Active Directory and AD LDS schemas to provide attributes on the ms-Exch-ExchangeServer object to represent the data needed to control EdgeSync synchronization.
+These attributes provide three functions to EdgeSync:

-They provide automatic provisioning and maintenance of the credentials that are used to help secure the LDAP connection between a Hub Transport server and a subscribed Edge Transport server.
+Automatic provisioning and maintenance of the credentials used to help secure the LDAP connection between a Mailbox server and a subscribed Edge Transport server.

-They optimize the EdgeSync synchronization process to maintain a record of the current synchronization status and avoid excessive manual synchronization.
+Optimizing EdgeSync synchronization to maintain a record of current synchronization status.
+Easily viewing synchronization status helps avoid excessive manual synchronization.

 Edge Subscription schema extensions